-P2I.1 Development of brownfield land amounting to approximately 0.30 hectares at the Croft Piggery, Hills Road, designated as Site STNP2, and as shown on Policy Map 2I, for up to 4 new dwellings, will be permitted subject to meeting the following criteria:
+P2I.1 Development of land predominantly occupied by disused agricultural buildings amounting to approximately 0.30 hectares at the Croft Piggery, Hills Road, designated as Site STNP2, and as shown on Policy Map 2I, for approximately 4 new dwellings, will be permitted subject to meeting the following criteria:

-- a) The site boundary shall be as shown on Policy Map 21; - b) The dwellings shall be single storey; - c) Safe access to and from the site shall be provided by a single private shared driveway joining Hills Road, of width no less than 4.5m; - d) Dwellings shall be drained by an adequate individual and/or communal sustainable drainage system; - e) The existing trees and hedges on the west and east boundaries of the site shall be retained;

-- f) A proportionate and sufficient Ground Contamination Risk Assessment shall be provided with the planning application, consistent with national and local guidance, and shall set out in detail all measures required to eliminate any identified risks. - P2I.2 This site is expected to be developed between 2020 and 2024.
+- a) The site boundary shall be as shown on Policy Map 21; - b) The dwellings shall be single storey; - c) Safe access to and from the site shall be provided by a single private shared driveway joining Hills Road, of width no less than 4.5m; - d) Dwellings shall be drained by an adequate individual and/or communal sustainable drainage system; - e) The existing trees and hedges on the west and east boundaries of the site shall be retained; - f) A proportionate and sufficient Ground Contamination Risk Assessment shall be provided, consistent with national and local guidance, and shall set out in detail all measures required to eliminate any identified risks.

-- T2I.1 A comprehensive site assessment and selection process has been followed to establish this site's suitability to be an allocated site.
-That included detailed discussions with the landowner, who has agreed to all the criteria for its development. - T2I.2 Should a developer purchase this site in advance of a planning application, that will be done in full knowledge and understanding of the criteria specified in this allocation policy.
-Therefore, only under exceptional circumstances shall viability be accepted as a reason to vary those criteria. - T2I.3 This site is not subject to surface water flood risk and hence the sustainable drainage system for it, as required by common policy 2F, may be of a simple but adequate form. - T2I.4 This policy and the common criteria of Policy 2F have been fully agreed with the site owner, who has confirmed the site is available and viable, and hence in accordance with the National Planning Policy Framework, this site is considered developable / deliverable.
+T2I.1 This site is not subject to surface water flood risk and hence the sustainable drainage system for it, as required by common policy 2F, may be of a simple but adequate form.

+T2I.2 This policy and the common criteria of Policy 2F have been fully agreed with the site owner, who has confirmed the site is available and viable, and hence in accordance with the National Planning Policy Framework, this site is considered developable / deliverable.

-- T2I.5 Although based on total site area density is low, the site configuration is such that only approximately half of the total area is available for housing, the remainder being for access.
-Hence the actual housing density is around 16 dwellings per hectare. - T2I.6 Limiting new dwellings on this site to single-storey recognises the fact that an alternative build form would be out of keeping with the character of the area in which the site is located, as identified in the Site Assessment Report, AECOM, June 2019.
-The replacement of farm buildings with single-storey dwellings is most likely to ensure compliance with Policy 7A: Landscape Character Preservation and Enhancement. - T2I.7 Requirements relating to highway access arise from the Local Highway Authority's site assessment and its response to the previously withdrawn planning application for the site 3PL/2015/0009/F; and to the findings of the Saham Toney Neighbourhood Plan Transport Study (AECOM, April 2020). - T2I.8 Some of the existing farm buildings on the site may contain asbestos.
-That and the former use of the site justify that a ground contamination risk assessment be undertaken and a report prepared including a mitigation strategy, prior to development of this site. - T2I.9 The Site Assessment Report prepared by AECOM, June 2019 identified a high voltage power line running across the site and a low voltage power line adjacent to the existing entrance to the site that require mitigation prior to development of the site and hence measures to address these constraints shall be identified in a planning application. - T2I.10 Given the Neighbourhood Area's infrastructure limitations, as described in Policy 1, phasing of development is justified by paragraph 73 of the National Planning Policy Framework which states
+T2I.3 Although based on total site area density is low, the site configuration is such that only approximately half of the total area is available for housing, the remainder being for access.
+Hence the actual housing density is around 16 dwellings per hectare.

+T2I.4 Limiting new dwellings on this site to single-storey recognises the fact that an alternative build form would be out of keeping with the character of the area in which the site is located, as identified in the Site Assessment Report, AECOM, June 2019.
+The replacement of farm buildings with single-storey dwellings is most likely to ensure compliance with Policy 7A: Landscape Character Preservation and Enhancement.

-"all plans should consider whether it is appropriate to set out the anticipated rate of development for specific sites".
-In the light of infrastructure constraints described in Policy 1, that consideration has been made and an indicative rate of development for allocated sites has been specified accordingly, but with appropriate flexibility).
-As set out in Policy 2A, the overall phasing of allocated sites is intended to be flexible, and should it be shown that necessary social infrastructure and utilities capacity exists at the time of a development, or will be provided as part of the development, and taking account of cumulative requirements for all known developments, the indicative phasing may be suitably varied.
-The indicative development timing also takes account of the landowner's stated intentions, as advised in the 'Call for Sites' and confirmed in subsequent discussions.
+T2I.5 Requirements relating to highway access arise from the Local Highway Authority's site assessment and its response to the previously withdrawn planning application for the site 3PL/2015/0009/F; and to the findings of the Saham Toney Neighbourhood Plan Transport Study (AECOM, April 2020).

+T2I.6 Some of the existing farm buildings on the site may contain asbestos.
+That and the former use of the site justify that a ground contamination risk assessment be undertaken and a report prepared including a mitigation strategy, prior to development of this site.

+T2I.7 The Site Assessment Report prepared by AECOM, June 2019 identified a high voltage power line running across the site and a low voltage power line adjacent to the existing entrance to the site that require mitigation prior to development of the site and hence measures to address these constraints shall be identified in a planning application.

-T2I.11 Regarding the site density, there is a long access road from the highway to the housing site.
+T2I.8 Regarding the site density, there is a long access road from the highway to the housing site.
 Deducting this from the overall site area of 0.3 ha, results in a housing area of approximately 0.25 ha, giving a housing density of 16 dwellings per hectare.
 This is considered appropriate and should not be increased, because: